lapentad/SetTowardsFree5gc/README.md

 1. Download the script to your local machine.
 2. Open a terminal and navigate to the directory where the script is located.
-3. Run the script: `./provision.sh` for the first run and then `./helm.sh` .
+3. Run the script: `sudo ./provision.sh` for the first run and then `./helm.sh` .

 ## Functionality